Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Introduction and main results on the Stochastic Heat Flow

-The critical 2D Stochastic Heat Flow with disorder strength $\th$, denoted \(\SHF\), is a stochastic process $(\mathscr{Z}_{s,t}^{\th}(\dd x, \dd y))_{0 \le s \le t < \infty}$ of random measures on $\R^2 \times \R^2$.
-It was introduced in~\cite{CSZ23} as the universal limit of 2D directed polymer partition functions, which we recall below, under a critical rescaling of disorder strength.
-It also arises as the scaling limit of solutions of the 2D stochastic heat equation with mollified noise, see~\cite{Tsai24}, where an axiomatic definition is also provided.
-The fact that space dimension two is \emph{critical} for the stochastic heat equation and directed polymers makes the SHF especially interesting, as a rare example of \emph{non-Gaussian scaling limit in the critical dimension and at the critical point}.
+The critical 2D \emph{Stochastic Heat Flow (SHF)} with disorder strength $\th \in \R$ is a stochastic process $\mathscr{Z}^\th = (\mathscr{Z}_{s,t}^{\th}(\dd x, \dd y))_{0 \le s \le t < \infty}$ of random measures on $\R^2 \times \R^2$.
+It was introduced in~\cite{CSZ23} as the universal scaling limit of 2D directed polymer partition functions, recalled below, under a critical rescaling of the disorder strength.
+It also arises as the limit of solutions to the 2D stochastic heat equation with mollified noise; see~\cite{Tsai24}, which provides an axiomatic definition.

+The fact that dimension two is the \emph{critical} spatial dimension for the stochastic heat equation and directed polymers makes the SHF especially interesting: it is one of the few examples of a \emph{non-Gaussian scaling limit at the critical dimension and at the critical point}.
+A brief overview of the literature on the SHF is presented in \Cref{sec:literature}.
 We refer to the lecture notes~\cite{CSZ24} for an extended discussion, as well as additional background and connections to singular SPDEs.